Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

 (This guide describes a roundtrip originating and ending in Hong Kong.)

 Booking a ride on the Intercity Through Train is a relatively easy affair.
 Online booking, in English, is available at the official MTR website.

 Note, however, that you cannot print your own tickets upon confirmation of purchase.
-You must bring the credit card you booked with to one of five collection points in Hong Kong.
+You must bring the credit card you booked with to one of several collection points in Hong Kong.
 These being:

 - Intercity Through Train Customer Service Centre at East Rail Line Hung Hom Station (Operating Hours: 7:00 am - 8:05 pm )